-The systematic recording of the heights of intra-cloud strokes forms the basis for the assessment of the strength of storms.
-For the first time, storm situations can be extensively observed and analyzed over a large area for the duration of their entire life-cycles, from their formation to their decline.
-This is due to the fact that the recording of intra-cloud strokes and their heights constitute a substantial factor in evaluating the strength of storms.
-Apart from the ratio of intra-cloud to cloud-to-ground strokes, the height of a storm cell also provides information: Should the average height of a cell increase significantly, a strongly convective area may be assumed in which hail and heavy rain form in addition to lightning strokes.
-A clear danger signal for weather services, aviation or industrial installations which could initiate the necessary measures in good time thanks to this insight.
+Systematically recording the height of intra-cloud lightning strokes forms the basis for classifying the severity of storms.
+For the first time, storm situations can be fully observed and analyzed over the entire life cycle from the formation to the decline.
+Detecting and determining the height of intra-cloud lightning strokes play a vital role in determining the severity of a storm.
+Not only the ratio of intra-cloud to cloud-to-ground strokes provides information, but also the height of the thunder cloud: If the average height of a cell increases disproportionately, then a highly convective zone may be expected in which often not only lightning forms, but also hail and heavy rain.
+This is a clear danger sign for weather services, aviation and industrial facilities which can take in-time preventative measures.

 Intra-cloud strokes occur when a sufficient number of strong charge centers with opposite polarity form within a storm cloud.
-As a consequence, the radiation received by the lightning-measurement antennae is emitted from an area which is located several kilometers above the ground in a cloud.
+As a consequence, the radiation received by the lightning sensor is emitted from an area which is located several kilometers above the ground in a cloud.
 As such, the signal propagation delay of intra-cloud strokes from the point of emission within the cloud to the antenna is extended.
 A cloud-to-ground stroke however, which discharges very close to the ground given the same 2D-position, reaches the antenna faster.
-Although difference in the signal propagation delay is slight, it can nonetheless be reliably detected and recorded using the patented technique if all the components involved in the measurement system have been designed and developed with sufficient precision.
-For the reliable determination of the emission height, the sensors should be spaced within 150-200 km of each other.
-These requirements have been fulfilled in all the core regions of the European LINET measurement network of nowcast GmbH.
+Even though the difference in the signal propagation delay is slight, it can nonetheless be reliably detected and recorded using the patented technique if all the components involved in the measurement system have been designed and developed with sufficient precision.
+To reliably determine the emission height, the sensors should be spaced within 150-200 km of each other.

-Alternative methods of discrimination between stroke types are based on the analysis of signal shapes and depend on the signal height and polarity.
-It has, however, been shown that considerable uncertainty with respect to discrimination arises, particularly in the case of weak and positive signals.
-This method by nowcast GmbH offers a reliable alternative.
+Alternative methods to differentiate between stroke types are based on analyzing signal shapes and depend on signal height and polarity.
+Considerable uncertainty in terms of discrimination arises when it comes to weak and positive signals.
+The nowcast method offers a reliable alternative.